publcif/ImgCIFHandler.jl/README.md

 ## Prerequisites

-You must have [CBFLib](https://github.com/yayahjb/cbflib) installed.
-Packages exist for some Linux distributions, e.g. `libcbf1` on Debian and Ubuntu.

 The programs `tar` and `curl` must be installed, as well as `gzip` and `bunzip2`.
 This requirement may be removed in the future.